Logarithmic Fulton--MacPherson configuration spaces: Introduction

 \subsection{Acknowledgements}

 I am greatly indebted to my supervisor Dhruv Ranganathan for his invaluable input and relentless support.
-I would like to extend my gratitude to Barbara Fantechi for her interest in this topic and inspiring discussions about Fulton--MacPherson degenerations.
-I have greatly benefitted from informative conversations with Samir Canning, Robert Crumplin, Dan Abramovich, Patrick Kennedy-Hunt, Navid Nabijou, Denis Nesterov, Qaasim Shafi, Bernd Siebert, Terry Song, Calla Tschanz and Ajith Urundolil Kumaran.
+I would like to extend my gratitude to Dan Abramovich and Barbara Fantechi for their interest in this topic and inspiring discussions about Fulton--MacPherson degenerations.
+I have greatly benefited from informative conversations with Samir Canning, Renzo Cavalieri, Melody Chan, Robert Crumplin, Patrick Kennedy-Hunt, Navid Nabijou, Denis Nesterov, Qaasim Shafi, Bernd Siebert, Terry Song, Calla Tschanz, Ajith Urundolil Kumaran and Jonathan Wise.
 This work was supported by the Cambridge Trust, DPMMS and Newnham College Scholarship. \\

 \textbf{Terminologies.} The \textit{boundary} of a compactification $\overline{\mathcal{M}}$ of a space $\mathcal{M}$ is the complement $\overline{\mathcal{M}}\backslash \mathcal{M}$.
 A compactification is \textit{simple normal crossings} when the boundary is a simple normal crossing divisor.
-The word \emph{cone} will refer to a convex rational polyhedral cone.
-All schemes considered will be finite type over an algebraically closed field of characteristic zero.
-We only consider \emph{fine and saturated} logarithmic structures.
+The pair $(X,D)$ refers to a smooth projective variety $X$ and a simple normal crossings divisor $D = D_1+ \cdots + D_r$, such that any intersection stratum $\cap_{i \in I} D_i$ is connected.
+We only consider \emph{fine and saturated} \emph{Zariski} logarithmic structures.
+The word \emph{cone} will refer to a strongly convex rational polyhedral cone.